blazerer/blazerer.github.io/index.md

 <br>
 <b>Multiaxis Roughing Demonstration</b><br>
 This toolpath generation algorithm was implemented as a combination of approaches between 5ax and 3ax project areas.
-My aim was to make an actual implementation of an already scoped project and pushing it to the production.<br>
+Aim was to make an actual implementation of an already scoped project and pushing it to the production.<br>
-Here is the marketing demonstration of this tool:
+Here is the promotional demonstration of this tool:
  </i>
  <br>
  <br>